Creatige/Creatige-App/README.md

   * User will be able to create AI generated pictures using a text description
   * User will be able to create AI generated pictures using a text description and an initialization image taken with the phone camera
 * Profile
-  * The user profile shows the user’s creations
+  * The user profile shows the user’s username and creations
 * Settings
   * User can log out of the app